charmed-kubernetes/kubernetes-docs/pages/k8s/equinix.md

 ## Bootstrapping

-First one must bootstrap a juju controller within one of the equinix regions.
+Bootstrap a Juju controller within one of the equinix regions.

-For example, one could choose Dallas 'da' from the list of [equinix-facilities][]
+For example, to select  Dallas 'da' from the list of [equinix-facilities][]

 ```bash
 juju bootstrap equinix/da equinix-da \